express-rate-limit/express-rate-limit/readme.md

 > `function`

-Method to generate custom identifiers for clients.
+Method to retrieve custom identifiers for clients, such as their IP address, username, or API Key.

 Should be a (sync/async) function that accepts the Express `request` and `response` objects and then returns a string.